Last updated on 2025-12-30

-The Biochemistry (BSc) program at Dalhousie University is structured to provide a robust educational experience over a four-year period.
-The program includes various options to tailor your academic journey, such as:
+The Biochemistry (BSc) program at Dalhousie University is designed to provide a robust educational foundation in the molecular aspects of life.
+The program is structured as follows:

 - Major